The Maharashtra twist and an eerie similarity to what Deve Gowda did in 2006

 Karnataka was faced with a similar situation in the past.
 The elections in 2004 were completed and no party had the mandate to form the government in Karnataka.
 The JD(S) and Congress came together to form the government with N Dharma Singh as the Chief Minister.

-However two years later in 2006, there was a major twist to the tale.
+However, two years later in 2006, there was a major twist to the tale.
 H D Kumaraswamy pulled out several MLAs of the JD(S) and announced that he would be forming the government with the BJP.
 He became the CM, while B S Yeddyurappa, his deputy.

 The man who opposed the alliance the most and publicly disowned his son's decision was H D Deve Gowda.
 He called the alliance an unholy one and said that it did not have his blessings.